 By Conor Doherty

 Hockey is a game of speed, quickness, agility, and endurance.
-You need these attributes in order to perform at a high level, yet what most players focus on is muscle size and high repetitions.
+You need these attributes in order to perform at a high level, yet what most players focus on is muscle size and a high rate of repetitions.
 That type of training will improve your muscular endurance and you’ll look good in the mirror, but it’s almost a waste of training time if your goal is to improve performance.
-That said, the types of exercises that hockey players should focus on are those that create strength, explosiveness, and power.
+That said, the types of exercises for hockey players you should focus on are those that create strength, explosiveness, and power.